manwar/perlweeklychallenge-club/challenge-140/james-smith/README.md

   }
 }
 ```
+## Notes
+  * In the `my` statement we initalise the first 3 parameters with the values passed in, the remaining 2 values `$t` and `%h` are not assigned a value.

-The first `for loop` simply stores the numbers as keys to a hash, whose values are the "frequency" of the number occuring.
+  * The first `for` loop (`for` can be used in place of `foreach` in perl, simply stores the numbers as keys to a hash, whose values are the "frequency" of the number occuring.

-The second one finds the answer.
+  * The second one finds the answer.
 We first thing we do is sort the numbers into order as the keys of the hash are un-ordered.

-Rather than working up to `$k` we can work down from it to 0.
-So we subtract the frequency of the current number and if the value is less than `1` then we know this is the number we are looking for and return it's value.
+  * Rather than working up to `$k` we can work down from it to `0`.
+So we subtract the frequency of the current number and if the
+    value is less than `1` then we know this is the number we are looking for and return it's value.

-Note we always return in the `for` loop - so don't need a return at the end.
+  * Note we always return in the `for` loop unless there is no answer - so don't need a return at the end.